First, understand that dandruff is a normal human condition and not a disease.

 (In case you didn’t know this, most household dust indirectly originates from human skin.
 Dust is the dead carcasses and feces of tiny house-dust mites — Dermatophagoides farinae and related species — which eat our skin before they depart this life and land on our coffee tables and computer screens.)

 But it’s true that some people get more dandruff than others.
 And depending on the nature and relative cleanliness of the hair in your scalp, the natural sloughing off of dead scalp skin might accumulate in your hair.
 In the majority of cases, the fix is to shampoo more often, perhaps with a pyrithione zinc-based shampoo, the active ingredient in most over-the-counter dandruff shampoos.

 There are also other causes of itchy, flakey skin on the scalp.
 Some are downright frightening, and in advanced cases, the irritation can lead to spot hair loss, aka alopecia areata.
 The following conditions may lead to itchy flaking on the scalp:

-Generally considered sensitivity to hair care products, this skin inflammation, which resembles a burn, is a reaction to an irritant or allergen.
-Other symptoms include itching, tenderness, swelling, skin lesions (rash, vesicles and bullae/blisters).
+Generally considered sensitive to hair care products, this skin inflammation, which resembles a burn, is a reaction to an irritant or allergen.
+Other symptoms include itching, tenderness, swelling, skin lesions (rash, vesicles, and bullae/blisters).
 These irritants can be soaps, detergents, solvents, or acids.